GriffithsLab/whobpyt/doc/about_whobpyt/architecture.md

 The built in parameter fitting paradigms are:

-- Model Fitting - Uses a approch to train on windowed sections of neuroimaging recordings
+- Model Fitting - Uses a approach to train on windowed sections of neuroimaging recordings
 - Fitting FNGFPG - A technique to run true time scale BOLD